Embed This Data

 - FDI Inflow:

-The top income tax rate is 40 percent, and the top corporate tax rate is 28 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden equals 23.8 percent of total domestic income.
-Government spending has increased to a level equivalent to 32 percent of GDP, and the budget balance has fallen into deficit, prompting a rate downgrade by some agencies.
-Public debt is about 40 percent of GDP.
+The top personal income tax rate has been raised to 41 percent.
+The top corporate tax rate is 28 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 22.6 percent of total domestic income.
+Government spending has amounted to 32.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.0 percent of GDP.
+Public debt is equivalent to 50.1 percent of GDP.